lightfastai/lightfast-mcp/src/lightfast_mcp/servers/figma/README.md

 # Figma MCP Server

-A comprehensive Figma MCP server that acts as a WebSocket server for real-time design automation and AI integration.
-This server provides both an MCP interface for AI model interactions and a WebSocket server for Figma plugin connections.
+A comprehensive Figma MCP server that provides design automation and AI integration through a WebSocket server architecture.
+This server provides an MCP interface for AI model interactions and maintains a WebSocket server for Figma plugin connections.

 ## Architecture

-The server uses a WebSocket server architecture following the WebSocket Mock pattern:
+The server uses a WebSocket server architecture following the same pattern as other MCP servers:

 ```
 ┌─────────────────┐    WebSocket     ┌─────────────────┐    MCP HTTP      ┌─────────────────┐